KVonGit/grades-tracker-app/README.md

 # Grades Tracker App

 ## Overview
 The Grades Tracker App is a web application designed for grade school teachers to manage student grades in a fun and engaging way.
-The app allows teachers to maintain a list of students, adjust their "account balances" based on test scores and behavior, and provides students with a way to log in and check their balances.
+The app allows teachers to maintain a list of students, adjust their overall scores based on test scores and behavior, and provides students with a way to log in and check their overall scores and history.

 ## Features
 - **Teacher Dashboard**: Teachers can manage student balances and view overall performance.